To our potential Kindergarten Partner:

 General Operation Information

-1. You provide us a space of at least 3m x 3m for the lessons
+1. You provide us a space to conduct the lessons

 2. We agree on specific dates/times for the lessons

-3. We provide promotional materials for you to advertise the lessons
+3. We provide you promotional materials to give parents

-8. We pay you 10% of the fees received each month
+5. We pay you 10% of sales each month

 View our video channel below for a deeper look inside!